AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/panel.md

 role: Architect, Developer, Admin, User
 exl-id: 104836fe-8325-47de-978d-1ff2d6a9dd15
 ---
-# Panel container {#panel-container-adaptive-forms-core-component}
+# Panel {#panel-container-adaptive-forms-core-component}

 <span class="preview"> This article contains content about the  **Allow Rich Text for Title**  feature, a pre-release feature.
 The pre-release feature is accessible only through our [pre-release channel](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/release-notes/prerelease.html#new-features).</span>

 In an Adaptive Form, a panel is a container element that can be used to group together related form elements.
 It allows you to group and organize different form elements in a logical and meaningful way.
 This can help to improve the overall structure and readability of the form, making it easier for users to understand and navigate.